europeana/assembla-to-jira/README.md

 JIRA does offer a number of standard add-ons to make migration easier, but unfortunately it does not offer any tools for migrating to Assembla.

 However, you are now in luck!
-By using these Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assemebla data and import most (if not all) of it into a Jira project.
+By using these Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project.

 Usage is made of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [JIRA API](https://docs.atlassian.com/jira/REST/cloud/) in order to hook up both environments and make the data transformations.